 Oh goodness, there have been so many moments that have truly taken me by surprise.
 Some of the opportunities I’ve been fortunate to receive have been beyond anything I could have ever imagined, and I’m committed to cherishing every single one of them.

 Is it difficult to juggle so many products and services?
-How do you avoid creator/leader burnout?
+How do you avoid burnout as a innovator and business leader?
 Looking at your websites (ENOUGH, Sasstainable, CAROUSE) I’d say each of them looks enough to keep any sane person pretty busy (not that I’m saying you’re crazy!)

 To be honest I’ve had my fair share of lessons when it comes to burnout, and it was a real struggle during the lockdown period.
 However, I’ve learned from those tough times, and I’ve taken steps to make things more manageable.
 One significant change I made was hiring a full time Executive Assistant.
 Having that extra pair of hands, a brilliant brain, and another heart to assist me with all these passion projects has been a game-changer.
 Yes, it can be quite the juggling act but I thrive under pressure, and because I have such a personal connection to each venture I find immense satisfaction in all of them.
 So I’m willing to put in the work to make them succeed.